DataMagicEngineering/AnimalAdoptionProject/README.md

 ## Acknowledgments

-Nathalie Crespo - Mentor for our program, helped us with database recommendations, SRS improvements, and has helped keeped us in track for the project.
+Nathalie Crespo - Mentor for our project, helped us with database recommendations, SRS improvements, and has helped keeped us in track for the program.

 ## History